adpro/openttd-military-grf/README.md

   - Enable military theme airports in game
 - Enable Europian aircraft
   - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
+- Enable Czechoslovakian aircraft
+  - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
 - Enable Soviet/Russian aircraft
   - Enable types of aircraft according to option None, All, Fighters and reconnaissance aircraft only, Transport aircraft only, Helicopters only, Transport aircraft and helicopters.
 - Enable U.S. aircraft